Pivotability & Custom Views for Strategic Portfolio

 Pivoting Your Strategic Portfolio

-Strategic Portfolios can be customized to dynamically group your roadmap data by objectives, roadmaps, lanes, child objectives, custom fields (single or multi-select), or shared legends.
+Strategic Portfolios can be customized to dynamically group your roadmap data by objectives, roadmaps, lanes, child objectives, custom dropdown fields (single or multi-select), or shared legends.
 Flexible grouping allows you to modify the groupings for both the primary and secondary lanes of your Strategic Portfolio, empowering you to organize your data in a meaningful way to quickly understand how teams and roadmaps are driving company goals.

 1. After saving a Strategic Portfolio, click Edit to open the Portfolio Editor.